mongodb/specifications/source/auth/auth.md

 ```

 where `<resource>` is the value of the `TOKEN_RESOURCE` mechanism property and `<object_id>` is the `username` from the
 connection string.
 If a `username` is not provided, the `object_id` query parameter should be omitted.
+The timeout
+should equal the `callbackTimeoutMS` parameter given to the callback.

 Example code for the above using curl, where `$TOKEN_RESOURCE` is the value of the `TOKEN_RESOURCE` mechanism property.